echogarden-project/echogarden/docs/Tasklist.md

 * Coqui STT server connection
 * [MarbleNet VAD](https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/Online_Offline_Microphone_VAD_Demo.ipynb), included of the NVIDIA NeMo framework, can be exported to ONNX
 * Silero text enhancement engine can be ported to ONNX
-* See what can be done on supporting WinRT speech: in particular `windows.media.speechsynthesis` and `windows.media.speechrecognition` support, possibly using NodeRT or some other method.
+* See what can be done for supporting WinRT speech: in particular `windows.media.speechsynthesis` and `windows.media.speechrecognition` support, possibly using NodeRT or some other method
-* Figure out how to support `julius` speech recognition via WASM.
+* Figure out how to support `julius` speech recognition via WASM
 * Any way to support RHVoice?

 ## Maybe?

 * Using a machine translation model to provide speech translation to languages other than English?
+How would the timing be determined?
 * Is it possible to get sentence boundaries without punctuation using NLP techniques like part of speech tagging?

 ## May or may not be good ideas